cappuu02/Cybersecurity-Sapienza/2Semester/IOT/1-2) IOT.md

 #### Network layer - Gateways
 Data collected from a smart object may need to be forwarded to a central station (i.e., a server, a data center, or more generally the cloud) where data is processed.
 - The station is often far from the smart object, and requires an Internet connection.
-- Many small IoT devices do not support the a full TCP/IP stack, i.e., they cannot access the internet directly (when they do, they form a peer-to-peer network).
+- Many small IoT devices do not support the full TCP/IP stack, i.e., they cannot access the internet directly (when they do, they form a peer-to-peer network).
 -  Gateways are responsible for bridging the sensors/smart devices with the internet to transmit data to a central station, but they can also act as edge servers!

 ![[6.png]]